 The path runs through woodland next to a stone wall – you’ll see some impressive houses to your right with hilltop views over Cheltenham and Gloucester.
 When the path opens out into a clearing without any trees, look up to your left and you will see the Devil’s Chimney.

 This precarious looking limestone rock stack juts out of the side of the hill.
 It was created when stone was removed from the hill to create a slope to the top for quarry trucks to transport materials.
-Or if you prefer, legend has it the Devil would throw stones at pilgrims on their way to prayer from the hill, but the stones came back at him and buried him in a crooked pile.
+Or if you prefer, legend has it the Devil would throw stones at pilgrims on their way to prayer from the hill, but the stones came raining back at him and buried him in a crooked pile.

 Carry on walking along the path, which briefly narrows as you pass a large rock on the left.
 The path then splits in two – take the main path on the left which has steps going uphill.
-Keep climbing, with a steeper stretch at the end, until you reach the top by a wooden signpost.
+Keep climbing, with a steeper stretch at the end, until you reach the top next to a wooden signpost.

 At the signpost – which shows you’ve now joined the route of the Cotswold Way – take a sharp left turn.
 There’s a bench where you can stop and soak up the views over the west of Cheltenham.
-Look out for the distinctive circular GCHQ building in the distance.
+Look out for the distinctive circular GCHQ building which is visible in the distance.

 Follow the path until you reach a Cotswold Way signpost and an information board.
 Then if you want to get a better look at the Devil’s Chimney from above, you can take a short diversion.
 Follow the path to the left for about 100 metres and there’s an overlook looking down on it.
 Then retrace your steps back to the signpost and and carry on along the Cotswold Way.